By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Sunday, Sept.
 15

-• Sunday worship service featuring performances by the Black Celestial Choral Ensemble and Grammy-winning gospel artist Erica Campbell, Hendricks Chapel.
+• Sunday worship service featuring the Rev. A.R.
+Bernard of the Christian Cultural Center in Brooklyn and performances by the Black Celestial Choral Ensemble and Grammy-winning gospel artist Erica Campbell, Hendricks Chapel.

 Honoring Accomplished Alumni